-In place of the missing "if-has-solution" directive, we could instead quantify over all possible subsets of vertices.
-Such an approach quickly becomes infeasible as n grows (and is much worse than the models considered so far), because it attempts to check 2n subsets.
+In place of such an "if-has-solution" directive (which is not currently supported), we could instead quantify over all possible subsets of vertices.
+Such an approach quickly becomes infeasible as n grows (and is much worse than the models considered so far), because it attempts to check 2 \ \ n subsets.

-As another option, we can make use of the optimisation features of Essence to find a solution with a C of minimal cardinality.
-This ensures that C can only contain one connected component.
-Choosing a minimal C ensures that when there is more than one solution, then the one that is generated always indicates the failure of connectivity.
-Since we don't care about the minimal C, as long as it is smaller than the set of all vertices if possible, we also replace the general requirement for non-emptiness by a constraint that always forces the set C to contain the vertex labelled 1.
+As another option, we can make use of the optimisation features of Essence to find a solution with a $\mathbb C$ of minimal cardinality.
+This ensures that $\mathbb C$ can only contain one connected component.
+Choosing a minimal $\mathbb C$ ensures that when there is more than one solution, then the one that is generated always indicates the failure of connectivity.
+Since we don't care about the minimal $\mathbb C$ , as long as it is smaller than the set of all vertices if possible, we also replace the general requirement for non-emptiness by a constraint that always forces the set $\mathbb C$ to contain the vertex labelled 1.